heikkisa/blender-import-sketchup/README.md

 **1. Some objects are missing from the imported scene**

 When you export models from SketchUp you should usually select them all (Edit -> Select All) and *Explode* (Edit -> Component -> Explode) them before exporting.
-Importantly some objects might have to be exploded multimple times before they are exported in a reasonable way.
+Importantly some objects might have to be exploded multiple times before they are exported in a reasonable way.
 I usually explode everything once, then export and import the results into Blender.
 If I see that something important is missing I explode those missing objects again in the SketchUp and do a new export.
 Then I repeat that until everything looks good enough or something goes horribly wrong.
 Try not to explode objects any more than you have to, otherwise the scene triangle count can increase a lot without any visible benefits.

 **2. Some faces have lost their textures**